adrianmross/galagorand/Blog.md

 - UnityEngine: The Unity engine library.
 - Cysharp.Threading.Tasks: A library for asynchronous programming in C#.
 - UnityEngine.UI: A library for working with UI elements in Unity.
+- TMPro: A library for working with advanced Text GUI elements in Unity.

 Based on all the prerequisites, you should be able to use all of these right away.